kylejsarte/TelechatSharp/README.md

 # TelechatSharp
-TelechatSharp handles the deserialization of JSON exported from Telegram Desktop, making it easy to work with chat data in .NET applications through a public interface of custom classes, properties, and extension methods.
+TelechatSharp handles the deserialization of JSON exported from Telegram Desktop, making it easy to work with chat data in .NET applications via custom classes, properties, and extension methods.

 ## Getting Started
 Usage of the library's core functionality is through a `Chat` object which takes your exported JSON as its only public constructor's parameter: